Find Your Next Holiday

 What about meals?

 Breakfast and dinner are included in the holiday price, with a glass of wine, beer or soft drink included in the price.
 As our guests may go at different paces, you make your own arrangements for lunch - we can recommend suitable places along the way.
 Anyone who has travelled in France will know that French hotel breakfasts can at times be somewhat limited.
 We make sure that the hotels we use do not fall into this category and offer a generous breakfast buffet.

-On most tours an evening meal will not be included on one night of the tour when your guide has his / her evening off.
+On most tours an evening meal will not be included on one night on each week of the tour when your guide has his / her evening off, or on rest days on our longer end to end trips.
 This will be made clear in the final documentation.

 Please note self-guided tours are on a Bed and Breakfast basis only.

 How do I find my way each day?

 Most people use a garmin or similar, and tracks are provided.
 They make life much easier and you will not spend time looking at the instruction sheet.
 Prior to the holiday you will also receive your 'carnet'.
 This detailed notebook contains full route details, descriptions, distances and other useful information - many people keep these as a fond memento of their holiday with us!
 If you do manage to get lost we will guide you back to the route or come and collect you.
 We recommend that you also carry a map with you just in case you feel like a detour or a shortcut.